zrshishir/auth/README.md

 ### Some screenshots of the project postman api: As I use LEMP stack for my local server environment, I have used domain name in the url
 #### you can use localhost or ip.
 I have attached postman json file for the project.
 You can use it also.
-	1. Registration api and it's responses
+	1. Email invitation for Signup

 ![Email Invitation for Signup](/screenshots/api_details/mail_invitation.png)